julianv95/cs4geoJulian/README.md

 # cs4geo Julian Vetter
-Tiled NDVI Calculation
+#Tiled NDVI Calculation

 This Script calculates the difference of the NDVI of an area of interesst between two different points in time using concurrent and tiled image processing.
-For the Image-Search the Sat-Search-API is used.
+To prevent any any environment issues it's recommended to use the Conda-Environment provided in the repository.
+The script is runnable form the command line.

+python my_program.py -o config_file.json

 To use this script you need to configure a json-config file which should look like this:

-(There is also a template in the repository)
+'''
 {
   "dates": ["2015-09-01/2015-12-04", "2016-06-01/2016-08-04"],

   "bounding_box": [8.66744, 49.41217, 8.68465, 49.42278],

   "property": "eo:cloud_cover<5",

   "tilex": 0,

   "tiley": 0,

   "outfile": "NDVI.tif",

   "processors": 4
 }
+'''

+There is also a template in the repository.

 Dates needs to be a List containing two different points in time.
 You can either choose to set a range like this "2015-09-01/2015-12-04" or a single point in time like "2015-09-01".